Automated Vs Live Webinars: Similarities, Differences, Pros, & Cons

 You can reach anyone in the world, at any time that you like.

-Oh, and I almost forgot the best part about automated webinars.You can make automated sales as well.
+Oh, and I almost forgot the best part about automated events.You can make automated sales as well.

 This is what’s also referred to as passive income, and it’s a great way to scale your business.